Mathématique: Chapter 80

 “Everyone agrees,” Vala continued, undeterred.
 “Did you have a hand in their design?”

 Woolsey gave Vala a repressive glare and pulled a chair for Young.
 “Colonel, please sit.”
-He silently pulled a chair for Vala and indicated it with his eyes.
+He pulled a chair for Vala and indicated it with his eyes.

 Sooo kind of you,” Vala breathed.
 “Not sure if you’re aware, but I was recently shot in the line of duty.
 With a gun.
 For Earth.”